Simple, effective tips on how to support your immune system

 * Keep properly hydrated with either water or herbal teas and a limited amount of caffeinated drinks.

-5 Simple tips to support your immune system through lifestyle:
+5 great tips on how to support your immune system through lifestyle:

 * Spend time outside daily especially earlier in the day.
 This is not just for fresh air but also to help support your circadian rhythm and to get away from screens and away from EMF exposure (although this may be very difficult to do if 5G is rolled out throughout your city!).